-The most common ways by which a common man chooses a mutual fund is through some tip offered by office colleague/relative or by investing in that fund in which a close friend is investing or after seeing some frequent advertisement on TV or after reading some articles on the web (like top 10 mutual funds in India / best mutual fund for tax saving).
+The most common ways by which a common man chooses a mutual fund is through some tip offered by an office colleague/relative or by investing in that fund in which a close friend has invested, or after seeing some frequent advertisement on TV or after reading some articles on the web (like top 10 mutual funds in India / best mutual fund for tax saving).

-But these are not the right ways of investing in mutual funds.
+But these are not the right way of investing in mutual funds.
 Neither they are scientific nor they are rewarding, instead they are very risky ways of investing.

-Funnels & principles we are using in this article will be same as of our last article on How To Find Best Shares To Buy.
-We will be pooling data from two well known websites Money Control & Value Research.
+The funnels & principles we are using in this article will be the same as our last article on How To Find Best Shares To Buy.
+We will be pooling data from two well-known websites Money Control & Value Research.

 Let’s begin & learn by finding the best mutual fund for tax saving (ELSS) in India.

 Step 1 : CRISIL Rating Is The Best

 Go to the money control or value research ELSS fund page and download the complete list of ELSS funds, there is a total of 132 ELSS funds present in the Indian market including direct n regular funds (but we will consider only direct funds for our study).

 Sort these direct funds as per CRISL ranking as given in fig 1.
 Remove all the funds that do not have CRISIL ranking (shown in red in fig 1), this leaves us with only 35 funds for further evaluation.

 Rationale: CRISIL ranking gives us a competitive comparison of funds, which tell us about the overall health of the fund.
 Funds handing CRISIL ranking tell us that fund has good standing in market and reliable.